AbhiramReddyD/100-days-of-code/[2]ProgressLog.md

 **Today's Progress**: Linked Lists Day 7

-**Thoughts:** Today I learned concatinating, mereging of two linked lists and check if a list conatins a loop.
+**Thoughts:** Today I learned to concatenate, merging of two linked lists and check if a list contains a loop.

 **Link to work:** [Algorithms and Data Structures in C/C++ Codes](https://github.com/AbhiramReddyD/Algorithm-DataStructures)